aristanetworks/openmgmt/contributing/contribution.md

 From the root of the repository execute `pre-commit install` this will add the necessary hooks to your local git configuration and setup the necessary tooling in order to suport development.

-## Style Guidelines

-At a high level, documentation contributions should conform to the markdown linting rules as defined in `.markdownline.yaml`.
-Details regarding formating and documentation conventions can be found in the [content style guide](content-style-guide.md).